Bush2021/setdll/README.md

 * `injectpe.bat` is configured for Microsoft Edge.
 If you want to use it on other browsers, please modify the `msedge.exe` field in `injectpe.bat` to the executable of the desired browser.

+## License
+Original project is licensed under MIT license.
+It is re-licensed under GPL-3.0 license.

 * Original project: https://github.com/adonais/setdll/

 ## Original Project Description